 Stress, emotions running high, and even embarrassment can all trigger a flare-up of rosacea.
 First and foremost, it is vital to have some really effective stress management techniques in place for when you start to feel those feeling bubbling up.
 A regular yoga and/or meditation practice has been shown to be a significant aid to people with rosacea (just avoid Bikram or hot yoga, which can exacerbate symptoms!).
 But when you’re starting to feel stressed or emotional, even just stopping in your tracks to take a 5-7 long, deep breaths with your eyes closed will work wonders!

 Alcohol is another major rosacea trigger.
 I hate to tell you, but you’re going to have to cut down on the wine and booze!
 Although wine has the strongest effect in triggering a flare-up, all forms of alcohol are bad guys here.
 A study by the National Rosacea Society found that 9 out of 10 patients reported a significant improvement in breakouts after avoiding alcohol altogether.
 If you must imbibe, opt for brown liquors, which are less inflammatory to the skin.
 Of the helpful beverages, green tea takes the cake.
-It has an amazing, anti-inflammatory effect on skin… Opt for one cup a day instead of coffee, but skip the sugar (stevia, raw honey or agave are great!), and make sure it isn’t too hot, as heat is another trigger!
+It has an amazing, anti-inflammatory effect on skin… Opt for one cup a day instead of coffee, but skip the sugar (stevia or raw honey are great!), and make sure it isn’t too hot, as heat is another trigger!

 Supplements can help